geerlingguy/3d-printing/README.md

 Trying to teach CAD for 3D Printing is difficult.
 You kinda have to just 'do it', then figure out all the pitfalls as you mess up model after model.

+## Slicers and Preparing for a Print

+I originally used [Cura](https://ultimaker.com/software/ultimaker-cura/) with my Ender 3s, but once I got a Positron, a Prusa MK4, and a Bambu Labs P1S, I decided to switch over to a slicer that has a little more universal support and modern feature set: [OrcaSlicer](https://www.orcaslicer.com).

+Slicing is also somewhat of an art; some printers, some beds, some filaments, even some _models_ on some printers, beds, and filaments all vary quite a bit in 'printability'.

+Will it remain stuck to the build plate, or will it peel off during the print?
+Will supports be required?
+And if so, can you print supports in a way they are easily removed, or will they get stuck in the print?

+Do you need more strength, or more flexibility?
+What pattern should you use for infill.

+Again, I can't imagine giving a full treatment to these topics—and dozens more—in this simple README.

+I've learned a lot from YouTube channels on 3D printing, like [Maker's Muse](https://www.youtube.com/c/MakersMuse/videos), [CNC Kitchen](https://www.youtube.com/@CNCKitchen), [3D Printing Nerd](https://www.youtube.com/@3DPrintingNerd), and [Lost in Tech](https://www.youtube.com/@LostInTech3D).

+But just like CAD for 3D Printing, slicing is somewhat an art—and it's an art you can only perfect on your _own_ printers, filaments, and environment, as there are no universals (e.g. humidity affects print quality quite dramatically...).

 ## Author

 This repository is maintained by [Jeff Geerling](https://www.jeffgeerling.com).